Nathaniel P. Langford

 Nathaniel Pitt Langford (August 9, 1832 – October 18, 1911) was an American explorer, businessman, bureaucrat, vigilante and historian from Saint Paul, Minnesota who played an important role in the early years of the Montana gold fields, territorial government and the creation of Yellowstone National Park.

 Early life

 Langford was born in Upstate New York and moved to Saint Paul in 1854.
+In 1858, he became cashier of The Bank of the State of Minnesota, the first bank in the state to open under new Minnesota free banking law.
+The bank closed the following year.

-He worked as a banker and was involved with the investment of the Saint Anthony Park neighborhood.
+He was involved with the investment of the Saint Anthony Park neighborhood.

 Montana gold fields

 On June 16, 1862, Langford, as a member and officer of the Northern Overland Expedition, commanded by Captain James L. Fisk, left Saint Paul to establish a wagon road to the Salmon river mine regions of the Rocky Mountains via Fort Benton.
 The expedition ended up at the Grasshopper Creek gold fields in the area soon to be named Bannack, Montana.
 There Langford and his fellow businessmen established freight companies, a saw mill and other businesses.